 A distribution board is not just an enclosure, but a comprehensive system in itself, consisting of earth link, busbar, neutral link, removable gland plates, pan assembly, etc. to enable effective power distribution.
 No electrical installation is complete without a distribution board and hence, DBs are found in every home, office, building, or outdoor electrical setup.

-The main function of a distribution board is to enclose and provide the necessary mounting base to the DB accessories.
-The system as a whole is used to distribute the power supply evenly across various circuits in a controlled manner to avoid overloading and short circuits.
+The main function of a distribution board is to enclose and provide the necessary mounting base to the DB accessories such as MCBs, RCCBs, Isolators, etc. The system as a whole is used to distribute the power supply evenly across various circuits in a controlled manner to avoid overloading and short circuits.

 Due to their ubiquity, they are referred to by many names.
 Some of the common terms are distribution panel, panel board, electricity board, electrical panel board, distribution box, power distribution board, mcb board, power distribution box, mcb box, etc.